ameyraut/vAlign/README.md

 Usage
 =====

-Add height to paarent element.
-Use jQuery Selector to call plug-in
+1)Add height to parent element.
+2)Use jQuery Selector to call plug-in

 Here is a simple vAlign setup: